nalsai/vapoursynth-yuuno-docker/README.md

 # Vapoursynth-Yuuno Docker

-A docker container for running Vapoursynth and Yuuno (JupyterLab) based on Arch Linux.
+An OCI container for running Vapoursynth with Yuuno (JupyterLab) based on Arch Linux.

-The default password for Jupyter is 1234.
-(I use traefik-forward-auth to secure it.)

-Example docker-compose.yml based on my personal config:
+docker-compose.yml example:

 ```yml
 version: "3.9"